 Pesticides 101: Learn the Terminology

-Growing organic is about more than avoiding toxic chemicals.
+Growing organic is about more than avoiding harsh synthetic chemicals.
 It’s about building healthy soil, growing healthy plants and harvesting delicious and flavorful vegetables.
-To do that, you have to know and understand the non-toxic tools available to protect your garden from pests, which can be tricky and confusing.
+To do that, you have to know and understand the safe and effective tools available to protect your garden from pests, which can be tricky and confusing.

 There are so many formulas at the garden center, like garden pesticides, herbicides, insecticides and fungicides.
 What do they all mean?
 And which ones are organic pesticides?
 Read on for the tools to shop the garden aisle with confidence.